victorpoluceno/collectd-influxdb/README.md

-With collectd release 5.2 there is now an [aggregation](https://collectd.org/wiki/index.php/Plugin:Aggregation) plugin that can aggregate across collectd metrics before they are sent on to the write plugins (and on to Librato).
+With collectd release 5.2 there is now an [aggregation](https://collectd.org/wiki/index.php/Plugin:Aggregation) plugin that can aggregate across collectd metrics before they are sent on to the write plugins (and on to InfluxDB).
 To use this plugin we follow the [example configuration](https://collectd.org/wiki/index.php/Plugin:Aggregation/Config) for aggregating CPU metrics across a host.
 Add the following to your